Conflux-Chain/conflux-rust/internal_contract/README.md

 + `sponsor_balance_for_gas`: this is the balance of subsidy available for gas consumption;
 + `sponsor_balance_for_collateral`: this is the balance of subsidy available for collateral for storage;
 + `sponsor_limit_for_gas_fee`: this is the upper bound for the gas fee subsidy paid for every sponsored transaction;
 + `whitelist`: this is the list of normal accounts that are eligible for the subsidy, where a special all-zero address refers to all normal accounts.
-Only the contract itself has the authority to change this list.
+Only the contract itself and the admin have the authority to change this list.

 There are two resources that can be sponsored: gas consumption and storage collateral.